 Our frequently asked questions help answer many of the questions and concerns we receive from new patients before the first visit regarding services, insurance, billing and processes.

-An initial evaluation is considered your first visit as a patient of our clinic and is a detailed visit with your physical therapist to determine a plan of care to best treat your child’s condition.
+An initial evaluation is considered your first visit as a patient of our clinic and is a detailed visit with your PT or OT to determine a plan of care to best treat your child’s condition.
 Often this includes a conversation about your child’s condition, health history and goals.
 These visits often include stretches and exercises.
 Following the initial evaluation, we will work with you to schedule your child’s next visits.

 This depends on your child’s individual needs.
-Your child’s physical therapist will work with you to develop a treatment plan together.
+Your child’s PT or OT will work with you to develop a treatment plan together.
 This usually consists of one to three visits per week depending on your child’s condition.

 Physical therapists are movement experts who work with patients to enhance quality of life with exercise, hands-on care and education.
 Physical therapists, after making a diagnosis, create personalized care plans to improve mobility, manage pain and chronic conditions, recover from an injury and prevent future injuries and chronic conditions.
 Physical therapists treat people of all ages.